Last updated January 20th, 2019.

 For example, real estate in Singapore is fairly valued compared to its peers.
 Prices are around half of those in competing financial hub Hong Kong’s.
 But rental yields are abysmal, hovering around the 2% range.

 Similarly, Kuala Lumpur’s property market is among Asia’s least expensive.
-That’s despite being the capital of Malaysia, one of the more developed nations in the region.
-Rental yields barely break 3% on average though.
+That’s despite being the capital of Malaysia, one of the region’s more developed markets.
+Rental yields barely break 3% on average there.

-Phnom Penh is fortunate enough to have both high rental yields and strong appreciation prospects.
-The type of shophouse apartments mentioned further above, on top of attractive valuations, also boast yields exceeding 7% on average.
+Phnom Penh is fortunate enough to have both strong rental yields and appreciation prospects.
+The type of shophouse apartments mentioned above, on top of attractive valuations, also have yields exceeding 7% on average.

 The current situation won’t last forever though.
-Chinese and other foreign investors, now in a “wait and see” mode until the 2018 elections, are looking to double down on their Cambodian assets later next year.
+Chinese and other foreign investors, previously in a “wait and see” mode leading up to the 2018 elections, are seeking to double down on their Cambodian assets later in 2019.

-Greater foreign investment might not immediately lead toward higher prices, but the overall trend is clear.
-Cambodia’s population is rising quickly, its economy is rising even faster, all while tourists and businesses alike catch word of Cambodia’s potential.
+Greater foreign investment may not immediately lead to higher prices, but the overall trend is clear.
+Cambodia’s economy and population are rising quickly, all while tourists and businesses alike catch word of Cambodia’s potential.

 Skip the Next Western Recession

 Learn the best places to invest – and where to avoid – by downloading our free Investment Cheat Sheet.

 - Buying a Condo in Dubai: The Ultimate Guide - September 8, 2021